You are here

 Michelle Witt

-She currently serves on the Executive Committee of the Board of the International Society for the Performing Arts where she has been a leader of their Global Fellows Program for nearly 10 years.
-She has also served on the Boards of Chamber Music America and California Presenters, and on numerous conference and grant panels.
+Michelle has served on the Executive Committee of the Board of the International Society for the Performing Arts, where she was a leader of their Global Fellows Program for nearly 10 years.
+She has also served on the Boards of Chamber Music America and California Presenters, and on numerous conference and grant panels, including the NEA and Villa Albertine, and until recently was co-chair of the Seattle Cultural Roundtable of arts and culture leaders across the city.
+Currently, Michelle serves on the Development Committee of the International Society of the Performing Arts, the steering committee of the International Presenting Commons, and is a member of the Major University Presenters consortium.

-Witt holds a certificate from WACUBO’s Executive Leadership and Management Institute at Stanford and is the recipient of a Clifton Webb Graduate Academic Fellowship from UCLA where she studied the Philosophy of Aesthetics and Music Performance.
+Michelle is currently ABD (all but dissertation) in a Doctor of Musical Arts degree from the University of Washington, and is writing about the interdisciplinary creative process.
+Michelle holds a certificate from WACUBO’s Executive Leadership and Management Institute at Stanford and is the recipient of a Clifton Webb Graduate Academic Fellowship from UCLA where she studied the Philosophy of Aesthetics and Music Performance.
+Michelle also spent many years as a professional violinist and has taught at the University of North Carolina, Chapel Hill, the University of California, Santa Cruz and the University of Washington, Seattle.

 Email: mwitt@uw.edu